joseph-turk/joseph-turk.github.io/_posts/2017-02-09-transitioning-jekyll-to-docker.md

 There are two main reasons why I decided now was the right time to start using Docker for my Jekyll development environment:

 1. I'm currently working on a proposal for my day job that features containerization with Docker as a key component of our solution.
-2. I just bought a new laptop and am trying to be more thoughtful about how I set up my environment.
+2. I just bought a new laptop and am trying to be more thoughtful about how I set up my local environments.

-## How to Move an Existing Jekyll Site to Docker
+## Instructions

+Follow these steps to move your existing Jekyll site to a Docker-based install.

 1. Install Docker, if you haven't already.
 2. Clone your existing Jeykll site repo, if you do not already have a local copy of it.